 Here are a few tips to boost your confidence and develop a better self-image.

 1. Find out who God says you are.
 So many Christians struggle with their identity, not really understanding what God has done for them.
-The Bible is full of God’s thoughts about you and they are so good!
+The Bible is full of God’s thoughts about you and plans for you and they are so good!
 When the devil tempted Jesus, two of the three temptations started with the the phrase, “If you are the Son of God…” We should not be surprised that our identity is the first place he attacks us.

 2. Act like you are a confident and secure person.
 You may not feel confident and secure.
 Many leaders go through situations where they do not feel like they know what they are doing.
 The best leaders, though, stand up straight and take command.
 Acting with a positive and confident attitude will eventually translate to us becoming confident and positive leaders.